DHTMLX/scheduler-docs/data/custom_skins.md

 {{note For correct inheritance of values across the entire theme, define variables at the :root element.}}

 It's important to define these styles at the **:root** element to ensure proper inheritance and application throughout the component.
-This approach guarantees that when a variable, which is utilized by other variables, is redefined, it correctly influences related styles across the component.
+This approach guarantees that when a variable utilized by other variables is redefined, it correctly influences related styles across the component.

 For instance, the variable `--dhx-scheduler-scale-color` inherits from the primary text color variable `--dhx-scheduler-container-color`.

-By redefining `--dhx-scheduler-container-color` at the **:root** level, you ensure that `--dhx-scheduler-scale-color` also reflects this change.
+- If you redefine `--dhx-scheduler-container-color` at the **:root** level, you ensure that `--dhx-scheduler-scale-color` reflects this change.

 ~~~html
 <style>